The Chiang Mai Flower Festival

 The Chiang Mai Flower Festival is more than just a floral event; it celebrates life, beauty, and Thai heritage.
 Whether you marvel at the intricate parade floats, wander through Suan Buak Haad Park, or sample delicious local delicacies, the festival offers an unforgettable experience for all who visit.

-Pair it with a luxurious stay at Aleenta Retreat Chiang Mai, and you have the ultimate winter escape, filled with colour, culture, and relaxation in the Rose of the North.
+Pair it with our luxurious hotel in Chiang Mai, and you have the ultimate winter escape, filled with colour, culture, and relaxation in the Rose of the North.

 Related Articles